wearefrank/zaakbrug/CONTRIBUTING.md

 - Try to keep to one change at a time and keep them small.
 - Whenever possible, avoid combining changes that both add and remove lots of things.

+## Manual testing with own test cases
+If you would like to create and run your own test cases in SoapUI then you should complete the configuration under "docker-compose.openzaak.dev" section below to be able to have the catalog imported.
+Afterwards, you could create your own test cases in SoapUI.

+## Manual testing with already prepared test cases in the repo
+If you would like to run the test cases already prepared in the repo, then you don't need to import catalog at all.
+However, you first need to import the test cases in SoapUI.
+To do so:
+- Click on the 'Import' button on SoapUI.
+- Go to the directory that has the ZaakBrug project downloaded.
+- Go to the folder ./e2e/SoapUI and select the zaakbrug-e2e-soapui-project.xml file

+When you have imported the tests you can run any test case under the TestSuite, the test case will manage creating own catalog with required data and delete everything created after the test run is completed.
+These processes will be done by "SetUp" and "TearDown" test cases which are disabled as default and no need to enable them because they are called inside the main test case.

 # Docker-compose
 The docker-compose development environment is designed to be flexible and composable.
 This prevents the need for developers to run the entire stack eventhough their work requires only a small part of the stack.
 For this we make use of a docker-compose feature that merges a given array of docker-compose files together.
 Simply provide a `-f ./docker-compose.<application>.yml` argument for each docker-compose file you wish to include in the `docker-compose up`command.